tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 }
 ```

-Note that smartmatch operator is the default operator used when
+Note that smartmatch operator is the default operator used by `match`, you can explicity use one.

-You can also use `given` as a standalone statement to specify the variable of concern in the execution
-of a block.
+You can also use `given` as a standalone statement to specify the variable of concern in the execution of a block.

 ```
 var x = [2, 5]
 given x {
-    say "variable x has two elements" if x.len == 2
+    say "variable x has two elements" if .len == 2
 }

 print .map {(rx) rx ** 2 } given x